Should you buy a new build house?

 Having looked at the pros and cons in detail should help you decide if you should buy a new build house or not.

 Take your time and consider what we’ve outlined.
-Most of all do your own research, don’t simply rely on the developer’s promises or fancy promotional materials.
+Most of all, before you buy a new build house, do your own research.
+Don’t simply rely on the developer’s promises or fancy promotional materials.